Just 20 mins. from downtown Louisville. 60 minutes from Cincinnati, OH. 70 minutes from the Ark Encounter (I-71 Exits 14 – 22)

 • Kentucky Artisan Distillery – A favorite on the Kentucky Bourbon Craft Trail, KAD is home to 3 high-end bourbons and offers tastings of all 3 – Jefferson’s Bourbons, Highspire Rye, and Whiskey Row.

 • Oldham Farm Tours – Oldham is the “Farm Tour Capital of Kentucky” with 15 hands-on farm tours available April – October including hands-on horse farm tours, conservation & green tours, foodie tours, and unique animal tours.
+If you visit another Kentucky horse farm tour, ask if you are permitted to touch the horses – here you can!

 • Trains on Main – La Grange is the ONLY town in the US with a freight train running ON its Main Street, creating the most unique dining and shopping experience in the country.
 It starts with a rumble!